 - Suitability for occupancy.
 When a property receives the certificate of occupancy, people will be able to occupy it.
 Occupants may be residential tenants, commercial tenants, employees, or customers of stores.

-Before a homeowner or renter can occupy or change title to a home, they must meet the following requirements:
+Before a homeowner or tenant can occupy or change title to a home, they must meet the following requirements:

 - Application for Inspection and Assurance of occupancy certificate.